mjhm/cukelib/customization.md

       """
 ```

-Then you can use `request_support.js` and `response_support.js` directly in your support file instead of the defined steps.
+Then you can use `request_support.js` and `response_support.js` directly in your support file instead of the predefined steps.

 ```javascript